-We highlighted the power of female voices and that books written by women, are for everyone
+Showing that books written by women are for everyone

-During the 2019 Prize cycle we pro-actively secured 953 pieces of press coverage across national, broadcast, regional, consumer, international and trade press.
+During the 2020 Prize cycle, we pro-actively secured 1501 pieces of press coverage across national, broadcast, regional, consumer, international and trade press.